lsst-it/ittn-004/index.rst

    — Phil Karlton

-We assert that hostnames are primarily for **human** convience and should be easy to remember, easy to predict, and conceses.
+We assert that hostnames are primarily for **human** convenience and should be easy to remember, easy to predict, and concise.
 This should be the primary guiding principle when developing naming heuristic(s).

-The current naming scheme being implimented at the summit was widely disliked during discussion at the `Puppeton Tucson July 2019 <https://confluence.lsstcorp.org/display/LSSTCOM/Agenda+-+Puppeton+Tucson+July+2019>`_ as being overly complex and difficult to understand.
+The current naming scheme being implemented at the summit was widely disliked during discussion at the `Puppeton Tucson July 2019 <https://confluence.lsstcorp.org/display/LSSTCOM/Agenda+-+Puppeton+Tucson+July+2019>`_ as being overly complex and difficult to understand.
 During that event, it was agreed upon to `decouple the puppet role from the hostname
 <https://ittn-001.lsst.io/#decouple-node-fqdn-from-hierarchy-layers>`_, this
-change opens the door to revising the hostname and domain name strategy.
+change opens the door to revising the hos tame and domain name strategy.

-Implimenting a reformed DNS strategy is on the critical path for rolling out a `Deployment Platform <https://ittn-002.lsst.io/>`_ at the Summit and Base to support comissioning activities.
-A practical and rapidly implimentable solution is urgently needed, even if it is not the complete solution that will be used during observatory operations.
+Implementing a reformed DNS strategy is on the critical path for rolling out a `Deployment Platform <https://ittn-002.lsst.io/>`_ at the Summit and Base to support commissioning activities.
+A practical and rapidly implementable solution is urgently needed, even if it is not the complete solution that will be used during observatory operations.

 Goals
 =====

-* Support immediate development and commisioning needs
+* Support immediate development and commissioning needs
-* Rapid implimentation requiring low effort
+* Rapid implementation requiring low effort
 * Avoid disrupting existing desktop/AD environment
-* Low implimenation complexity / low maintence burden
+* Low implementation complexity / low maintenance burden
 * Avoid pain for multi-VPN users
 * Support automated deployment via `foreman
   <https://ittn-002.lsst.io/#bare-metal-provisioning>`_; DNS service must have